robotology/event-driven/python/libraries/bimvee/readme.md

 plotDvsLastTs uses rankdata from scipy; however if it's not installed, it defaults to a local definition; scipy is therefore an optional dependency.

-import and export functions give progress bars using:

-- tqdm

-If this is not installed, a local tqdm module allows the library to function regardless.

 # Type definitions